Low Back Pain

 - Emergency symptoms If your low left-side or right-side back pain is too severe, please seek emergency care.

 The key to successfully treating low back pain is determining the precise cause.
 At Mount Sinai, we start by taking a complete medical history and conducting a physical exam.
 We might also use imaging tests to provide additional information.
 These tests can include X-rays, computed tomography (CT) scans, myelograms, discography, magnetic resonance imaging (MRI), electrodiagnostics, bone scans, ultrasounds, and bone-density tests.

 Treatments We Offer

+It’s important to be cautious about back pain.
 You can start by trying to treat your own low back pain.
 Hot or cold packs can ease pain and inflammation.
 You should limit bed rest, as that can backfire and make your pain worse.
 You can also take over-the-counter pain relievers such as acetaminophen (Tylenol) and aspirin.
-If none of this helps you feel better, you may need to see a specialist.
+If the pain in your low left-side or right-side back is persistent and interrupts your life, you should consult a specialist.

 At Mount Sinai, we use a variety of treatments, depending on your diagnosis and any underlying conditions.
 The most common approaches are the following:

 - Acupuncture: This approach involves insertion of thin needles into specific points (meridians) to enhance the flow of energy (chi) into the back.
 This approach helps relieve chronic low back pain.